CCao666/FinSense-TAPT-BERT/README.md

 #### **4. Borderline Case (Calibration Active)**
 When a statement is "hedged" or ambiguous, the system calculates a low margin and flags it as **⚠️ NEED REVIEW**.
 ![Borderline Case](./assets/API_Need_Review.png)

----

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to improve the TAPT training script or the Calibration logic, please open a Pull Request.